tahoe-lafs/magic-folder/docs/downloader.rst

 a "conflict file" (see Leif Design) beside the conflicting content.
 Personal DMD is **not** updated.
-Once the conflict is "resolved" then a new Snapshot is created with two parents: the latest Snapshot we had at conflict time and the confliting Snapshot and our personal DMD is updated to point at this new Snapshot.
+Once the conflict is "resolved" then a new Snapshot is created with two parents: the latest Snapshot we had at conflict time and the conflicting Snapshot.
+Our personal DMD is updated to point at this new Snapshot.

 "Resolving" a snapshot is currently noticed via more filesystem